Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup

-For quantum computation, we investigate the conjecture that superposition of macroscopically distinct states is necessary for large quantum speedup.
-Although this conjecture was supported for a circuit-based quantum computer performing Shor's factoring algorithm (A. Ukena and A. Shimizu, Phys.\ Rev. A {\bf 69}, 022301 (2004)), it needs to be generalized in order to apply to wide classes of algorithms and/or other models (such as measurement-based quantum computers).
-To treat such general cases, we first generalize the indices for superposition of macroscopically distinct states.
-We then generalize the conjecture, using the generalized indices, in such a way that it is applicable unambiguously to general models if a quantum algorithm achieves exponential speedup.
-Based on this generalized conjecture, we further extend the conjecture to Grover's quantum search algorithm, whose speedup is large but quadratic.
-It is shown that this extended conjecture is also correct for Grover's algorithm.
-Since Grover's algorithm is a representative algorithm for unstructured problems, the present result further supports the conjecture.
+\abst{ For quantum computation, we investigate the conjecture that the superposition of macroscopically distinct states is necessary for a large quantum speedup.
+Although this conjecture was supported for a circuit-based quantum computer performing Shor's factoring algorithm [A. Ukena and A. Shimizu, Phys.\ Rev. A {\bf 69} (2004) 022301), it needs to be generalized for it to be applicable to a large class of algorithms and/or other models such as measurement-based quantum computers.
+To treat such general cases, we first generalize the indices for the superposition of macroscopically distinct states.
+We then generalize the conjecture, using the generalized indices, in such a way that it is unambiguously applicable to general models if a quantum algorithm achieves exponential speedup.
+On the basis of this generalized conjecture, we further extend the conjecture to Grover's quantum search algorithm, whose speedup is large but quadratic.
+It is shown that this extended conjecture is also correct.
+Since Grover's algorithm is a representative algorithm for unstructured problems, the present result further supports the conjecture. }